mrsi-cerl/mrsi-gatsby/src/content/coe-mcx/cecoe.md

 ## About

 The Walla Walla District's Cost Engineering Branch has been established as the Cost Engineering MCX.
-The MCX serves a critical role in cost support activities for the overall USACE community, with a focus on the Civil Works, Military and Interagency and International Support programs.
+The MCX serves a critical role in cost support activities for the overall USACE community, with a focus on the Civil Works, Military, and Interagency and International Support programs.

  ## Section Heading